bugmancx/discord_minecraft_release_bot/README.md

 TMP: Path to your temporary files location.

+DISCORD_USERNAME: The username that the Bot will use in Discord when posting.

 MESSAGE_CONTENT: This is the text string posted to the Discord server.
 If you want anything more than the basic message you need to ensure that it's in the appropriate format to be included in the JSON payload.
 For example including \n for newlines.

 e.g.